 Think for yourselves, Dayton — if you want your own regional pizza style, let’s apply ourselves, okay?

-Oklahoma may have a musical, but they don’t have a style of pizza, and neither does Oregon.
+Oklahoma may have a musical, but they don’t have a style of pizza.

 Pennsylvania’s got some interesting stuff going on.
 There’s the Old Forge style pizza in Old Forge.
 What’s different about it is that it’s rectangular and cooked in a tray — that’s about it.
 While the pizza looks good, it’s led to some pretty incredulous claims, most notably, the residents of Old Forge like to insist that their town is the pizza capital of the world, which is insane.